Culture Gardener logo

 Carmen LaBerge

-Carmen LaBerge is an author, speaker, host of the Christian talk radio show Mornings with Carmen and a conversational apologist.
+Carmen LaBerge is an author, speaker, host of the Christian talk radio show The Reconnect with Carmen and a conversational apologist.
 Her work equips real Christians with real talking points for real life in the real world.

 Carmen is a graduate of the University of Florida and earned an M.Div. from Princeton Theological Seminary.
 She lives outside of Nashville, TN with her husband Jim and family.